anthonypanzz/rentzone-github-actions-terraform-ecs-project/README.md

 ### 1. Configure AWS Credentials

-To interact with AWS services, you need to configure your AWS credentials.
+To interact with AWS services, I needed to configure your AWS credentials.
 These will be used by GitHub Actions to interact with AWS services securely.
 ![Screenshot 2025-03-27 053925](https://github.com/user-attachments/assets/8b9f1b90-4bda-4615-a48b-d9cc6021d85b)

 ---

 ### 2. Build AWS Infrastructure with Terraform

-Use Terraform to manage and provision the necessary AWS resources, including EC2 instances, S3 buckets, ECR repositories, RDS, and ECS clusters.
+Used Terraform to manage and provision the necessary AWS resources, including EC2 instances, S3 buckets, ECR repositories, RDS, and ECS clusters.
 This will provision the infrastructure resources on AWS.
 ![Screenshot 2025-03-27 054518](https://github.com/user-attachments/assets/e242646a-91c0-417c-82f0-2b8ad33d0636)

 ![Screenshot 2025-03-27 053943](https://github.com/user-attachments/assets/3651558e-c089-4485-862f-7ef919669a7b)